Nigerian-made innovation

 Our production optimisation tool requires that field optimisation strategies are initiated from the beginning of an asset’s lifecycle by gathering data from the onset and not waiting till when some data can no longer be obtained.

-We are putting together the building blocks to become a one-stop shop for the upstream.
+We are cementing the building blocks of being a one-stop shop for the upstream.
 The current field testing of MaxP with the marginal field operator is key because it will enable us to scale its utilisation to other players.
 Nonetheless, our main strategy is to get involved in an OML and transform it into our laboratory to test and demonstrate our technological strengths.
 It would also give us the opportunity to build an asset with a lower carbon footprint.

 We are putting together a partnership with two other partners and we will hopefully be successful in getting into an acreage, enabling us to optimise the field.
 We also want to focus again on having our training and human talent development programme.
 We are efficient in what we do because our staff has technical and managerial expertise; they are well-rounded professionals.
 By putting all these pieces together, we will be capable of dealing with the entire workflow of the oil and gas industry.